 Last fall I tackled a little project that could have caused me big problems.
 The previous spring, I had a drain tile system installed in my basement.
-The system discharges outside, and I quickly tired of looking at that ugly black extension hose sticking out the side of my house.
+The system discharges outside through a sump pump discharge pipe, and I quickly tired of looking at that ugly black extension hose sticking out the side of my house.
 I decided to bury a pipe to carry the water out near a rock garden about 20 ft. from the house.
 What seemed like an easy, inexpensive project could have turned out to be a costly disaster.

 If your sump pump’s discharge pipes are buried, leave a gap between the pipes.
 That way the water will still be able to discharge from the upper pipe even if the one in the ground is frozen.